Aaron Kushner

 -

-Kushner's teaching and research interests include Indigenous and American Political Development, Constitutional Law, and the Politics of Film.
-Before joining the School of Civic and Economic Thought & Leadership (SCETL), he taught courses at Northern Illinois University and Elgin Community College.
+Kushner's research covers Indigenous and American political development, constitutionalism, and what pop culture can teach us about citizenship.
+Before joining the School of Civic and Economic Thought & Leadership, he taught courses at Northern Illinois University and Elgin Community College.

 Ph.D., Political Science, University of Missouri